Meghan McCain Blasts Her Own Network’s Show: ‘The Bachelor’ Is ‘Extremely Problematic’

 “If there’s one thing we all have learned over the past year and a half and our entire lifetime living in this county, but especially since the murder of George Floyd, it’s important to listen,” McCain added.
 “She’s a Black woman talking about her experience.”

-She would go on and note that Kirkconnell, winner of the last season of The Bachelor, is still in a relationship with Matt James, a Black man who was that season’s star.
+She went on to note that Kirkconnell, winner of the last season of The Bachelor, is still in a relationship with Matt James, a Black man who was that season’s star.

 “I’m actually interested in how he came to the point where he could forgive her and what work she did,” McCain observed before blasting the show as a whole.